 But when they triage that down, only 50-60K are actually “complicated” ones, and even those using the above example are often for the same people.
 Some estimates put it down around 10K in fact when you eliminate duplicates.

 That’s estimated to be about another 20K or so.
-Which leaves another 160K or so of people who have pay-related changes i.e. aren’t getting the right amount, but it’s not significant.
+This leaves another 160K or so of people who have pay-related changes i.e. aren’t getting the right amount, but it’s not significant.
 Wait, what?
-Of course it’s significant, right?
+Of course, it’s significant, right?
 It’s about PAY!

 Or at least that is the rhetoric from the unions.
 But let’s look at that group and who it includes.
 Someone who acted for five days as a PM-02 instead of a PM-01.
 What does this mean?
 It means an annual raise from $51538 to $57430 if they were at the base of the PM01 salary.
 At the minimum though, it has to be at least 4%.
 So $2100 to $5800.
 Per annum.
 For a week? $40 to $111.
 Before taxes.
 Not exactly the same as not getting paid.
 Yes, you’re owed, and even $10 can be significant to an individual.
 But not the most likely one to be treated as a priority.
 You are not losing your house because you didn’t get a $10 temporary raise.